u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

      - Extended description of the module, in `reStructuredText
        <https://en.wikipedia.org/wiki/ReStructuredText>`_
    * - category
-     - Classification category within Odoo
+     - Classification category within Thrive Bureau ERP
    * - version
-     - Odoo version this module is addressing
+     - Thrive Bureau ERP version this module is addressing
    * - author
      - Name of the module author
    * - license
      - Distribution license for the module
    * - depends
-     - Odoo modules must be loaded before this one, either because this module uses features they create or because it alters resources they define
+     - Thrive Bureau ERP modules must be loaded before this one, either because this module uses features they create or because it alters resources they define
    * - data
      - List of XML files